Eyebrow Report: The Softness Revolution Is Here (And It's About Time)

 What to Watch This Week

-• Sephora's brow consultation tool update that now accounts for "desired softness level" rather than just shape arch height
+- Retailer brow consultations now increasingly account for desired softness level rather than just arch height

 Bottom Line